 Everyday you will be teamed with another Governor's School student to work on activities.
 You will be given many activities to work on everyday, the majority of those will involve coding computational techniques on a laptop computer.
 Other activities will include experimental setup, computer-based data acquisition, computational modeling of the system and interpretation of the results.

-On Friday of the first and second weeks you will travel to computational research centers such as:
+If possible, we will travel to computational research centers such as:

 We will make extensive use of open-source tools.
 You will complete the majority of assignments on a netbook running Ubuntu Linux.
 Programs will be written primarily in Fortran 95 using the gfortran compiler.
 Data visualization will be done using gnuplot and Octave.